 Are mutual funds and index funds the same?

-Yes, a mutual fund that invests in an index means that a mutual fund and an index fund are the same thing.
-Although most index funds are operated as low-cost ETFs, there are also many index-tracking mutual funds.
+Yes, a mutual fund that invests in an index means that a mutual fund and an index fund are the same.
+Although most index funds are operated as low-cost ETFs, many index-tracking mutual funds also exist.

 How to invest in an S&P 500 index fund?